Veecthorpaul/jobsearch/README.md

 2. Job Search
 3. Candidates can apply for jobs
 4. Companies and candidates can be mailed directly from the website
-5. Jobs can be mail to anybody
+5. Job can be mailed to anybody
 6. Individual Dashboard for Candidate, Admin and Company
 7. Two way registration i.e Employer and Candidate